Nqobile-Buthelezi/self-driving-car/README.md

 # Self-Driving Car Simulation

 This project is a **Java-based simulation of a self-driving car** that uses a neural network for decision-making.
-It is designed to demonstrate artificial intelligence principles in a portfolio-worthy format.
+It is designed to demonstrate artificial intelligence principles.

 ## Features
 - **Neural Network Implementation:** A custom neural network framework with configurable layers and levels.